-- Of which: ESG debt securities are negotiable financial instruments serving as evidence of debt in which the use of the debt security is restricted to finance or refinance activities or projects or where the issuer agrees to achieve performance objectives that improve the condition of the environment or society or governance practices.
-These include green debt securities, social debt securities, sustainability debt securities, sustainability-linked debt securities, and other ESG debt securities. - Of Which: Social debt securities are negotiable financial instruments serving as evidence of debt in which the use of the debt security is restricted to finance or refinance activities or projects that improve the condition of society. - ➤ Of Which: Green debt securities are negotiable financial instruments serving as evidence of debt in which the use of the debt security is restricted to finance or refinance activities or projects that improve the condition of the environment. - ➤ Of Which: Sustainability debt securities are negotiable financial instruments serving as evidence of debt in which the use of the debt security is restricted to finance or refinance activities or projects that improve the condition of the environment or society. - Of Which: Sustainability-linked debt securities are negotiable financial instruments serving as evidence of debt in which certain characteristics, such as the associated cash payments, are linked to achieving performance objectives that improve the condition of the environment or society1. - ➤ Of Which: Other ESG debt securities are any ESG debt securities other than those identified as social debt securities, green debt securities, sustainability debt securities or sustainability-linked debt securities.
+- Of which: ESG debt securities are debt securities where the use of proceeds is restricted to financing or refinancing activities or projects or where the issuer agrees to achieve performance objectives that improve the condition of the environment or society or governance practices.
+These include green debt securities, social debt securities, sustainability debt securities, sustainability-linked debt securities, and other ESG debt securities. - Of which: Social debt securities are debt securities where the use of proceeds is restricted to financing or refinancing activities or projects that improve the condition of society. - Of which: Green debt securities are debt securities where the use of proceeds is restricted to financing or refinancing activities or projects that improve the condition of the environment. - ➤ Of which: Sustainability debt securities are debt securities where the use of proceeds is restricted to financing or refinancing activities or projects that improve the condition of the environment and society. - ➤ Of which: Sustainability-linked debt securities are debt securities in which certain characteristics, such as the associated cash payments, are linked to achieving performance objectives that improve the condition of the environment or society1. - Of which: Other ESG debt securities are any ESG debt securities other than those identified as social debt securities, green debt securities, sustainability debt securities or sustainability-linked debt securities.